Ginger Herbal Tea: 7 Benefits + Anti-Nausea Recipe

 Ginger pairs beautifully with many plants and spices:

-• For digestive comfort: ginger + peppermint + fennel.
+• For an after-meal pause: ginger + peppermint + fennel.
 Our digestive herbal tea guide explores this in detail.

-• For seasonal discomfort: ginger + cinnamon + cloves + lemon.
+• For the cold season: ginger + cinnamon + cloves + lemon.
 A simplified take on the classic Indian Chai.

 • For vitality: ginger + turmeric + black pepper + plant-based milk (golden milk).